jakobnissen/paper_binbencher/paper/main.typ

 #colbreak()
 = Discussion
 Evaluation is a necessary part of tool development.
-The chosen method of evaluation ultimately decides if a new tool, or a new development to an existing tool is considered an improvement.
+The chosen method of evaluation ultimately decides if a new tool, or a new development to an existing tool, is considered an improvement.
 As we have shown in this paper, evaluating metagenomic binnings is not trivial, even with a ground-truth based reference available, but presents multiple pitfalls that can cause wrong or misleading evaluations.
 We believe these misleading evaluations can derail tool development.
 Indeed, during the development of our own binner, VAMB, we chased several promising techniques that turned out to only appear promising because of benchmarking artifacts.